MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/flex.md

 ## On-demand services within a single zone

-Demand-repsonsive services can operate within a specific zone, allowing riders to book pickups at any point A within the zone and drop-offs at any point B within the same zone.
+Demand-responsive services can operate within a specific zone, allowing riders to book pickups at any point A within the zone and drop-offs at any point B within the same zone.
 An example of this is the [Heartland Express Transit](https://www.co.brown.mn.us/heartland-express-transit?view=category&id=56) service in Minnesota, USA.

 <sup>[Download Heartland Express example dataset](../../../assets/on-demand_services_within_a_single_zone.zip)</sup>